darsain/sly/README.md

 jQuery plugin for one-directional scrolling with item based navigation support.
 12KB minified, 4.5KB gzipped.

-Sly supports navigation with mouse wheel scrolling, scrollbar, pages bar, dragging the content, touch events, automated cycling ... and has a powerful API.
+Sly supports navigation with mouse wheel scrolling, scrollbar, pages bar, dragging the content, touch events, automated cycling, ... and has a powerful API.

-That's all build around a custom [highly optimized 60FPS rendering](http://i.imgur.com/gx4RP.png) with requestAnimationFrame, and GPU accelerated positioning (in browsers that support it).
+That's all build around a custom [highly optimized animation rendering](http://i.imgur.com/dk0nV.png) with requestAnimationFrame, and GPU accelerated positioning (in browsers that support it).

 #### Dependencies